 3. How can I help my child stay safe on Roblox?

-The “rules” for using any game or service are pretty similar.
-Everyone should be respectful of themselves and others, be mindful of what they post, and understand how to use any privacy settings, security tools or blocking and reporting mechanisms.
+As with all online social experiences, everyone should be respectful of themselves and others, be mindful of what they post, and understand how to use any privacy settings, security tools, or blocking and reporting features.
 Roblox also provides parents with tools to restrict certain activities, like chat, within the platform, and to monitor their child’s account activity.

 4. Should my child play Roblox with people he or she doesn’t know?

 There isn’t a single answer for every child or family.
 Roblox does give you a lot of control over who can interact with your child and how.
-You can choose who can message them, who can chat with them in the app, who can chat with them in the game and so on.
-Click on Privacy under Settings to adjust these controls.
+You can choose who can message them, and who can chat with them.

 5. How much screen time is best for my child?